Upcoming events

 Melissa Hunt will moderate the discussion, providing key insights on post-pandemic community and economic development trends.
 Melissa Kraemer-Badtke, Executive Director of ECWRPC, will outline the Small Community Technical Assistance Program, its funding sources, and its impact.

 A community representative from an ECWRPC-funded project will share firsthand how the program has benefited their community.
-Keely Campbell, Ayres Associates, will discuss this initiative and other programs that have contributed to advancing placemaking efforts.
+Chris Silewski, Ayres Associates, will discuss this initiative and other programs that have contributed to advancing placemaking efforts.

 Noah Wiedenfeld, New Richmond City Administrator, will highlight a local project and its broader impact on the community.